 TPI's headquarters are in Brisbane, Australia.
 TPI has staff based in the United States, Australia, the United Kingdom, Hong Kong, Germany, Canada, Chile and New Zealand.
 TPI's Managing Director is Mr Des McWilliam.

 Mr McWilliam has had a long involvement with Triple P. He and Triple P's founder, Professor Matt Sanders, initially devised a 13-part television series, Families, which was filmed over a six-month period in New Zealand.
-McWilliam's next venture with Triple P was to publish its unusual suite of resources, a task which had no appeal to mainstream publishers.
+McWilliam's next venture with Triple P was to publish its unusual suite of resources, a commitment which had no appeal to mainstream publishers.

 In December 2009, the Chancellor of The University of Queensland, in recognition of McWilliam's contribution to The University of Queensland, presented him with the award of Doctor of the University honoris causa bestowed by the Senate of The University of Queensland.